Find Grad Schools

 10 Yearly Graduations

 The most popular school in the United States for soil sciences students seekinga doctor's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in soil sciences from UF.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in soil sciences from UF.
+About 20% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 7 Yearly Graduations

 Oklahoma State University - Main Campus comes in at #2 on our list of the most popular colleges offering doctor's degrees in soil sciences.
-Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to soil sciences majors at OSU.
-Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 7 people received their doctor's degree in soil sciences from OSU.

 #3